musicmrman99/prsync/README.md

   Show this help text.

 - `prsync (list | --list | -l) [verbose | --verbose | -v]`
   Lists all available profiles.
-If `verbose` is specified, then for each profile, also print the two directories it syncs and it's sync options.
+If `verbose` is specified, then for each profile, also print the two directories it syncs and its sync options.

 - `prsync (preview | --preview | -p) (to | from) <profile>`
 - `prsync (write | --write | -w) (to | from) <profile>`